Win-maker/Cozy/README.md

 # Cozy E-Commerce App

-This is a simple e-commerce application built with React, Typescript, Shadcn and Tailwind CSS.
+This is a simple e-commerce application built with React, Typescript, Shadcn, Redux and Tailwind CSS.
 It features a smooth purchasing process, responsive design, and optimizations like lazy loading for better performance.

 ---